ScottLogic/blog/_posts/2023-10-12-testing-LLM-based-applications-strategy-and-challenges.markdown

 author: xchen
 ---

+## **Summary**
+In this post we're going to cover the challenges posed by testing AI applications, covering a number of topics, including:

+* Non-determinism in tests
+* Costs of running tests
+* Statistical nature of AI testing - i.e. not having 100% pass rate is normal

 ## **New Challenges: Testing LLM-Based vs. Traditional Apps**
 As a testing professional with years of experience, I usually approach software testing with confidence.
 However, this time, in the face of testing a Generative AI powered, LLM-based application, I find myself confronting unusual challenges.